Clubs & Organizations

 Advisor: Peter La Monica

-The Creative Writing Club welcomes all students interested in reading, writing, or celebrating fiction, poetry, screen and play writing, journalism, nonfiction, and all ranges of experimental forms.
-We welcome writers, readers, and editors.
-The club focuses on encouraging members’ creative endeavors, experiencing our favorite writing from published authors, and inviting the college community to participate.
+The Creative Writing Club welcomes all students interested in reading and writing fiction, poetry, screen and play writing, journalism, nonfiction, and all ranges of experimental forms.
+The club focuses on encouraging members’ creativity and developing students’ diverse voices.
+The Creative Writing Club also publishes the Queen City Review, a literary magazine which showcases and celebrates the writing, artwork, and photography of Manchester Community College students.

 The Culture Exchange Club’s purpose is to enhance the experience of students from various ethnic, cultural and national backgrounds by establishing an organization through which they become involved at MCC while developing networking relationships.
 The Culture Exchange Club will offer support through mentoring, academic help and guidance and event organizing.